VPDC

 Some of the common ways people are infected with tetanus bacteria include:

-• Stepping on rusty nails, needles, or other sharp objects
+• Cuts/wounds from rusty nails, needles, or other sharp objects

 • Cuts/wounds contaminated with dirt, feces (poop), or saliva/spit